ScavioScavio

 Most developers complete this tutorial in 15 to 30 minutes.
 You will need a Scavio API key (free tier works) and a working Python or JavaScript environment.

 A running MCP server (local or remote). curl or httpie installed for endpoint testing.
 Access to the MCP server configuration file.
 Python 3.8+ for scripted debugging.
-A Scavio API key gives you 250 free credits per month.
+A Scavio API key gives you 50 free credits on signup.

 Scavio has a native LangChain package (langchain-scavio), an MCP server, and a plain REST API that works with any HTTP client.
 This tutorial uses the raw REST API, but you can adapt to your framework of choice.